EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-vserver/ssl-vserver.md

 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>ocspStapling</b>
+State of OCSP stapling support on the SSL virtual server.
+Supported only if the protocol used is higher than SSLv3.
+Possible values:
+ENABLED: The appliance sends a request to the OCSP responder to check the status of the server certificate and caches the response for the specified time.
+If the response is valid at the time of SSL handshake with the client, the OCSP-based server certificate status is sent to the client during the handshake.
+DISABLED: The appliance does not check the status of the server certificate.
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

 <b>pushEncTrigger</b>
 Trigger encryption on the basis of the PUSH flag value.
 Available settings function as follows:
 * ALWAYS - Any PUSH packet triggers encryption.